-Auditory deterrents are not generally considered useful, except in limited circumstances, in reducing bycatch of seabirds, turtles and sharks.
+Acoustic deterrents are not generally considered useful in reducing bycatch of seabirds, turtles and sharks, except in limited circumstances.
 In the main, this is because the feasibility and long-term effectiveness of an acoustic deterrent is affected by habituation (Southwood et al., 2008).
 Acoustic deterrents are used with some success for marine mammals.
 There is evidence to support the contention that pingers are one of the best technical measures available to mitigate bycatch of some cetacean species, predominantly in gillnet fisheries, albeit with strong caveats (FAO 2021).
 More detail is provided by taxon group, below.

 Bull (2006) describes an acoustic deterrent as any noise used to deter birds from a vessel.
 Methods used include firing a shotgun, canons, hitting the steel hull, or commercial devices that emit high frequency and loud noises or distress calls (Brothers et al., 1999).
 However, loud noises frighten seabirds only briefly and at close range (Brothers et al., 1999).
 Bull (2006) notes that anecdotal observations have reported acoustic deterrents as being effective at temporarily scaring birds away (Crysell 2002).
 Brothers et al. (1999) suggest that the more often a frightening sound is produced, the less effect it has due to rapid habituation, as with gas guns in agricultural situations.
 Other commercially available acoustic bird-scaring devices emit high frequency and loud noises or distress calls.
 These may be effective if used sparingly to avoid habituation (Brothers et al., 1999).